Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 	}
 }
 ```
+s

-You might remember the look of this style of component construction from our earlier lessons where we built out some class-based components and refactored them.
+You might remember the look of this style of component construction from our earlier lessons where you built out some class-based components and refactored them.

 This component will accept some props such as `firstName` and `lastName`, does some string manipulation to turn it into a single name property in state and renders a paragraph element pulling in the name and age values from state.